Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 ## Mark a Feature Toggle as "active" {#mark-a-feature-toggle-as-active}

-:::caution Deprecation notice
+:::caution Removal notice
-This endpoint is deprecated.
+This endpoint was removed in v5.
 Please use the [project-based endpoint to patch a feature toggle and mark it as not stale](/reference/api/legacy/unleash/admin/features-v2.md#patch-toggle) instead.
 :::

 `POST: http://unleash.host.com/api/admin/features/:featureName/stale/off`